 The King’s Climate Action Network (King’s CAN) is an open, interdisciplinary forum to support King’s commitment to be net zero carbon by 2025.
-It aims to bring together sustainability and climate expertise from the King’s community to create a zero carbon strategy for the university.
+Launched in October 2020, it aims to bring together sustainability and climate expertise from the King’s community to create and implement a zero carbon strategy for the university.

-The network will focus on eleven key impact areas, including energy consumption, travel, food, research, and education.
-Through a number of sub-committees, King’s CAN will propose solutions to reduce our carbon emissions from sources like energy, procurement and waste, while also maximizing our positive impact on climate action in the areas of divestment, research, education, and community engagement.
+The network focuses on eleven key impact areas, including energy consumption, travel, food, research, and education.
+Through a number of sub-committees, King’s CAN has proposed solutions to reduce our carbon emissions from sources like energy, procurement and waste, while also maximising our positive impact on climate action in the areas of divestment, research, education, and community engagement.
 Alongside this, a series of events will take place with the aim to engage, educate, and inspire the King’s community to take climate action.

-King’s CAN will be open to all students and staff, and we will actively invite alumni, our local community and partner organisations to join our network to create positive change.
+King’s CAN is open to all students and staff, and we actively invite alumni, our local community and partner organisations to join our network to create positive change.

-- Zero Carbon Estate: This group will look at the construction, refurbishment and operation of our estate, with the aim to reduce our energy consumption to net zero.
+- Zero Carbon Estate: This group looks at the construction, refurbishment and operation of our estate, with the aim to reduce our energy consumption to net zero.

-- Procurement & Waste: This group will discuss ways to reduce two key scope 3 emission sources: the purchasing of goods and services, and the disposal of waste.
-Special attention will also be given to carbon emissions from food served on campus.
+- Procurement & Waste: This group discusses ways to reduce two key scope 3 emission sources: the purchasing of goods and services, and the disposal of waste.
+Special attention is also given to carbon emissions from food served on campus.

 - Travel: Business travel, in particularly flights, are a key source of carbon emissions at universities.
-The Travel group will aim to reduce this, as well as look at our carbon emissions from staff and student commuting.
+The Travel group aims to reduce this, as well as look at our carbon emissions from staff and student commuting.

 - Students & Education: As well as reducing its negative impact, King's has the chance to increase its positive impact on the climate by educating and inspiring our students.
-This group will look at ways to embed climate education into formal and informal education at King's.
+This group looks at ways to embed climate education into formal and informal education at King's.

-- Community & Engagement: This group will look at opportunities to amplify our climate action by involving and sharing with our local communities, and communicating about the importance of climate action.
+- Community & Engagement: This group looks at opportunities to amplify our climate action by involving and sharing with our local communities, and communicating about the importance of climate action.

-- Responsible Investment: King's has committed to divesting from all fossil fuels, and instead investing 40% of our endowment into funds with socially responsible benefits.
-This group will support and push the implementation of this commitment.
+- Responsible Investment: King's has fully divested from all fossil fuels, and has committed to investing 40% of our endowment into funds with socially responsible benefits.
+This group supports and pushes the implementation of this commitment.

-- Zero Carbon Research: This group will discuss how King's can have a positive impact on the climate through its research.
+- Zero Carbon Research: This group discusses how King's can have a positive impact on the climate through its research.